Years 5 to 12

 - Government—more than half the students

-- Minor party members and independents—two to three students
+- Minor party members and independents—2 to 3 students

 - Opposition—remaining students.